 Watch Bishop Rickel’s video introduction to the conference below.

 Dinner is not provided.
-In addition to kitchens in the houses where groups can cook their own dinner, there are a couple on-site restaurants, as well as many restaurants a short drive away in Port Townsend.
+In addition to kitchens in the houses where groups can cook their own dinner, there are a couple small on-site restaurants, as well as many restaurants a short drive away in Port Townsend.

 Each day will begin with morning prayer at 9:00am, followed by a plenary session.
 After lunch (provided) there will be breakout and small group sessions.
 The formal day will end at 6 pm following a panel presentation and wrap up session.
 The schedule on Friday has been adjusted to end at 3 pm.
 Monday-Thursday evenings will include optional activities including Movie Night with Josh, worship experiences, and opportunities to join with others in self-organized interest groups.
 The final agenda will be sent and posted next week.